 In this article, we will take a look at the basics of building access control systems, the different components that make up an electronic access control system, and how it grants a user access to a particular building or location.

-To learn more about how electronic access control systems work, how they can benefit your business, and how Action 1st Loss Prevention can help, continue reading below.
+To learn more about how access control systems work and how your business can benefit to these electronic door locks and security systems, continue reading below.

 Such control systems consist of several devices, modules, databases, and interface terminals to help manage the building access control system from start to finish (i.e., granting access to a particular section of a building or database based on a user’s credentials).